The Black Tie Guide: Everything You Need to Know about Tuxedos

-This is by far the most common, most classic tux jacket, and is worn at formal and semiformal events.
+This is by far the most common, most classic jacket, and is worn at formal and semiformal events.
 There are a surprising number of choices to make when picking a classic jacket.
-You can go single-breasted (with a one- to four-button front) or double-breasted (with a two- to six-button front).
-There are three types of lapels: peaked, notched, or shawl (see below for more lapel info).
+You can go single-breasted (with a one- to four-button front) or double-breasted (with a two- to six-button front, where the flaps are overlapping).
+Plus, there are three types of lapels: peaked, notched or shawl (see below for more lapel info).

-This style jacket is cropped in front, with two tails in the back and a two- to six-button front.
-Generally worn at ultra-formal evening weddings.
+This style of jacket is cropped in front, with two tails in the back and a two- to six-button front.
+It's generally worn at ultra-formal evening weddings.

 The most formal choice and the collar style most often worn with tuxedo jackets, this stand-up collar has downward points.